Estimated CTR

 Frequency

 Is the % of appearances Adthena sees a competitor out of all times searched (includes the number of times users searched for a term but no ads were shown), weighted by Search Volume.
+Note that Frequency only includes the terms that a competitor appears on.

 Example